Troubleshooting and Frequently Asked Questions (FAQs)

 - If the student does not understand how to answer questions, review the testing procedures with the student.
-The Pretest Instructions are an excellent resource for performing such a review.
+The Star Math Spanish™ Test Administration Manual (both the English and Spanish version) is an excellent resource for performing such a review.

 As long as the student hasn't also accidentally closed the browser window where the test is taking place, the student can simply close the other program/window and return to the test.

 After the Test

 You cannot permanently delete a test from a student's record, but a district level administrator, district staff, or school level administrator can deactivate it.
 Deactivating a test removes the test-taking data and the test results from any reports or calculations for that student.
 If necessary, a deactivated test can be reactivated at a later time.

 Yes, if you know that a student has rushed through a test or if you believe the student has not taken it seriously.